 The neighbors seem friendly, willing to share their piece of paradise.
 A box of flyers tell us about someone’s farm, a crudely constructed bench is marked, “Rest awhile,” and a box is left out on a table labeled “Organic Fuji apples, take one.”
 They are crisp and sweet, a perfect interlude.
 If I didn’t enjoy the comforts and entertainments of living in the city, near family, I might be living in one of those farmhouses.

 I’d like to try biking this trail, because even as I’m distracted by the surrounding beauty and the company of others, the asphalt is hard on my joints.
 By mile five I grow a little numb.
-But with an epsom salt bath, a stretch, and some good remedies, I’ll be good as new.
+Soon enough I’m in an epsom salt bath, having a stretch and some good remedies, and I’ll soon be good as new.

 Soon enough I’m back to being distraught, wondering whether the political climate change will manage to outpace the atmospheric climate change, and I guess that’s just the way I’ll feel for awhile.
 Enjoy life’s sweetness, rage at the iniquities and powerlessness, retreat to some personal bliss, repeat.
 Many of us are now a bit less complacent, more willing to be informed and proactive and take an active part in democracy.
 The structure is there for everyone to be an activist at some level, large or small, and that has to be a good thing going forward.
 I just need to remember to pepper it with beauty and nature.